LearnersGuild/learning-os/game/skills-levels-abilities.md

 - Identify and explain sets
 - Identify and explain stacks
 - Identify and explain queues
+- Identify and explain structured data (e.g. JSON)
 - Diagram a doubly-linked list
 - Diagram a set
 - Diagram a stack
 - Diagram a queue
+- Diagram structured data (e.g. JSON)
 - Implement a doubly-linked list in code
 - Implement an associative array in code
 - Implement a set in code
 - Implement a stack in code
+- Implement structured data (e.g. JSON) in code

 #### Level 2
 - Identify and explain trees
 - Identify and explain graphs
 - Identify and explain binary trees
-- Identify and explain hashes
+- Identify and explain hash maps
 - Identify and explain heaps
 - Diagram a tree
 - Diagram a graph
 - Diagram a binary tree
-- Diagram a hash
+- Diagram a hash map
 - Diagram a heap
 - Implement a tree in code
 - Implement a graph in code
 - Implement a binary tree in code
-- Implement a hash in code
+- Implement a hash map in code
 - Implement a heap in code

 ### Memory Management